-The Rockefeller University’s Summer Undergraduate Research Fellowship (SURF) program is designed to provide qualified, highly motivated college students majoring in the life or physical sciences, an opportunity to experience laboratory research.
+The Chemers Neustein Summer Undergraduate Research Fellowship (SURF) program at The Rockefeller University is designed to provide qualified, highly motivated college students majoring in the life or physical sciences, an opportunity to experience laboratory research.
 Each year, outstanding college sophomores and juniors are chosen from a large pool of applicants.
 SURF students are matched according to their stated field of interest with faculty, postdoctoral researchers or graduate students.
 These mentors volunteer to help design and supervise individualized summer projects for their students.
-The 20 students accepted into the SURF program will receive a stipend of $5,000.00 for the 10-week period of June 4 through August 10, 2018.
+The 25 students accepted into the SURF program will receive a stipend of $6,000.00 for the 10-week period of June 5 through August 11, 2023.
 International students are eligible to apply.
 Free housing will be provided for students who cannot commute.

 - The completed online application form.
 Accessible via link below:

 - A two-page single-spaced summary statement describing the applicant’s academic background, scientific interests, research experience (if any) and career goals.
 Applicants should discuss how they would benefit from the SURF Program.

 - An official transcript (uploaded as part of the online application).

 - Two letters of recommendation preferably from professors or mentors who can evaluate the applicant based on performance in current or completed research projects.
 (These letters are critical for our selection process).
 Letters of recommendation should be submitted online.
 If letters of recommendation are not submitted online, they must be mailed in separate sealed envelopes, signed across the seal, to the address below.

 Any documents not submitted online should be mailed to: